McGranahanLab/ARTanalysis/data/README.md

 For more detailed information about the data have a look at the methods section of the paper: "Replication timing alterations are associated with mutation acquisition during tumour evolution in breast and lung cancer" by Dietzen and Zhai et al.

-* 20220203_Essential_breast.xlsx: List of essential breast genes

-* 20220203_Essential_lung.xlsx: List of essential lung genes

-* 20220203_pan.driver_og.tsg.csv: List of pan-cancer driver genes including tumour suppressor genes and oncogenes
+* 20220203_pan.driver_og.tsg.csv: List of pan-cancer driver genes including annotation of tumour suppressor genes and oncogenes

 * 20220203_pancan_drivers.csv: List of driver genes for different cancer types

 * 20220203_lung_drivers.csv: List of genes identified as driver genes for lung cancer

 * 20220208_breast.driver.csv: List of genes identified as driver genes for breast cancer

+* tissueInfo_cellLines_20210309.tsv: Table with tissue information of cell lines used in this study.

 * A549encode.l2r.bedGraph: Raw replication timing signal from the A549 cell line sequenced by ENCODE